worace/worace.github.io/_posts/2021-04-13-jar-hell-part-2-jvm-deployment-strategies.md

 #### Jib: Java-specific Container Image Builds

-[Jib](https://github.com/GoogleContainerTools/jib) is an interesting new project providing a pure-Java build tool for the [OCI Image Spec](https://github.com/opencontainers/image-spec).
+[Jib](https://github.com/GoogleContainerTools/jib) is a new-ish project providing a pure-Java build tool for the [OCI Image Spec](https://github.com/opencontainers/image-spec).
 This is interesting for a few reasons.

 First, because it's implemented in Java, Jib integrates into existing JVM build tools.
 Normally, running `docker build` requires an RPC connection to a Docker daemon process on your machine.
 You need to have Docker installed, and the build process has to copy things back and forth between the daemon and the docker client.
 Jib allows you to sidestep all this and keep things entirely within your Maven or Gradle build.

-Second, by targeting Java applications specifically (rather than providing a general-purpose container build tool) Jib is able to make some interesting optimizations like:
+Second, by targeting Java applications specifically (rather than providing a general-purpose container build tool) Jib is able to make some creative optimizations like:

 * Using [distroless](https://github.com/GoogleContainerTools/distroless) base images that contain _only_ the JVM (not even a full OS!) which makes your images a lot smaller
 * Taking better advantage of image layering by splitting your dependencies (which tend to change less) into a separate layer from your classes (which change often).
 This gives you faster incremental builds since most builds only require re-building the smaller application layer.

-Thanks to these tricks, Jib images can often be smaller and build faster than traditional Docker builds.
+Thanks to these tricks, Jib images are usually smaller and build faster than traditional Docker + Dockerfile-based images.

 More info on Jib: